wecodemore/wp-downloader/README.md

 with the requirements of that package (in example above the version 4.6 or higher).

-This works only if a WordPress core package is required in the **root** `composer.json`: core packages required as secondary dependencies will not be read, and **if no version is provided** neither by package nor via `wp-downloader` object, **the latest WordPress version will be downloaded**.
+This works only if a WordPress core package is required in the **root** `composer.json`: core packages required as secondary dependencies will not be read, and **if no version is provided** (neither by package nor via `wp-downloader` object) **the latest WordPress version will be downloaded**.

-(Also note that using example above the WP installation folder will be `public/wp`, being it read from the `wordpress-install-dir` setting).
+Also note that using example above the WP installation folder will be `public/wp`, being it read from the `wordpress-install-dir` setting.

 **Please note**: using a `composer.json` like the one right above will **not** install WordPress from the required package (`johnpbloch/wordpress`).

-In fact, wp-downloader prevents packages of type `wordpress-core` to be installed by Composer, or the unique reason to exists of this plugin would be defeated.
+In fact, **wp-downloader prevents packages of type `wordpress-core` to be installed by Composer**, or the unique reason to exists of this plugin would be defeated.